-Often result from the continuation of Level 1 misbehavior(s) and require the intervention of personnel because the use of level 1 disciplinary responses/options has failed
+Often result from the continuation of Level 1 misbehavior(s) and require the intervention of personnel because the use of level 1 disciplinary responses/options has failed to correct the situation.

 Also included in this level are misbehavior(s) which tend to disrupt the orderly climate and conduct of the school.